 6) Why not use NFC rather than barcode?

-NFC is a great technology, as has been seen with the success of Apple Pay.
-However, currently it isn’t supported in the majority of phones in everyday use in the market.
-In addition, even with iPhones that support NFC they do not allow a mobile phone to emulate a standard transit smartcard, and although some Android phones have some NFC capabilities, in practice it has been very difficult to get the phone to act as a transit smart card without a new SIM card and commercial collaboration from the mobile phone carriers.
+For mobile ticketing to work, tickets need to be available across all mobile devices.
+This has been a serious issue for NFC-based mobile ticketing for the last decade. iPhones support NFC but they are not open to allowing a mobile phone to emulate a standard transit smartcard, and although most Android phones now have NFC capabilities, in practice it has been very difficult to get the phone to act as a transit smartcard without a new SIM card and commercial collaboration from the mobile phone carriers.

 Outside of Japan and Korea, adoption of mobile NFC transit ticketing remains low, whereas barcode on mobile is now common for sports, airline and transit, with many transit agencies seeing more than 50% of tickets bought on mobile with a barcode!